handshake-org/hnsd/README.md

 # hnsd

-SPV resolver daemon for the Handshake network.
+SPV resolver daemon for the [Handshake] network.
+Written in C for speed/size/embedability.

 ## Architecture